sirine-chahma/pyntrinio/README.md

 ```
 [Developer Sandbox Coverage](https://product.intrinio.com/developer-sandbox/coverage/us-fundamentals-financials-metrics-ratios-stock-prices)

-**Note**
+**Note:**

-The package performance does not alter for users with paid access to intrinio dataset, i.e. with company ticker(s) not listed above.
-For ex. say google 'GOOG'
+The package performance does not alter for users with paid access to intrinio dataset, i.e. the functions produce expected results with company ticker(s) not listed above.
+For ex. say google 'GOOG' with the correct API key.

 ### Functions
 1. **gather_financial_statement_time_series()**: This function takes in a single stock ticker symbol, the statement, the year, and a list of various periods to compare, and a string specifying if we want the output as a dictionnary or a data frame.
 It returns a table or a data frame (depending on the input) of the information in the selected statement, fora time-series analysis of the company specified.